October 21, Reading 2 – Lamentations 4, 5

 “Look, O LORD, and see!
 With whom have you dealt thus?”

-How does the author make this cry, knowing of the reason why this judgement has come upon them?
+How can the author make this cry, knowing of the reason why God’s judgement has come upon them?

-This is God’s word we read.
-Should we think there is some dissonance, some weakness, some unknown vector showing God’s word to be at war with itself?
+This is God’s word that we read.
+Do we spy some dissonance, some weakness, some unknown vector that says God’s word is at war with itself?

 No!
 Of course not.